 • Determine budgetary requirements

-Side note: Planning for the unexpected
+Planning for the unexpected

 Planning for the unexpected may sound like a contradiction, but there are processes and protocols that can be put into place to ensure that ad-hoc communication is managed successfully.
 Ensure you have a defined pathway for what needs to happen, and who needs to be involved.

 If communications need to be escalated or approved before they can be distributed, for example, create a hierarchy of responsibility and include ‘backup’ options as a safety net.
-If a crisis hits and a statement needs to be released, whether internally or externally, it doesn’t bode well to be withholding information as the designated approver is unreachable on annual leave.
+If a crisis hits and a statement needs to be released, whether internally or externally, it doesn’t bode well to withhold information as the designated approver is unreachable on annual leave.

-Step 4: Act and evaluate
+4: Act and evaluate

-It sounds obvious, but don’t let your internal communications calendar become all talk and no action.
+It sounds obvious but don’t let your internal communications calendar become all talk and no action.
 Ensuring you have accountability, deadlines, and regular check-ins to gauge progress are key to getting your plan off the ground.
 They also safeguard against the risk of failing to deliver on your objectives.

 Summary